rocketacademy/bootcamp-docs/course-logistics/required-hardware-and-software.md

 # Required Hardware and Software

-If you haven't already, make sure you've completed [Required Hardware and Software](https://swe101.rocketacademy.co/course-logistics/required-hardware-and-software) setup from SWE101.
+If you haven't already, make sure you've completed [Required Hardware and Software](https://basics.rocketacademy.co/course-logistics/required-hardware-and-software) setup from Coding Basics.

 Please install the latest version of Windows or MacOS that your computer supports.
 This is so that students have the same and latest operating system features, as much as possible.